abdulapopoola/Stream/api/documentation.md

 ```
 <a name="sum"></a>
 ## sum() ⇒ <code>Number</code>
-Calculates the sum of the elements of a stream
+Calculates the sum of the elements of a stream.

 **Kind**: global function
 **Returns**: <code>Number</code> - The sum of the elements of the stream